Find Grad Schools

 5 Yearly Graduations

 The 7th most popular school in the country for sacred music majors who are seeking their master's degree is University of St. Thomas.
-Roughly 3,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $30,800 per year, while in-state graduate students, on average, pay $20,934 per year.
-During the 2020-2021 academic year, 5 people received their master's degree in sacred music from UST.
-Of these students, 40% were women and 60% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $31,724 per year, while in-state graduate students, on average, pay $20,934 per year.
+During the most recent year for which we have data, 5 people received their master's degree in sacred music from UST.
+Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.

 4 Yearly Graduations

 New Orleans Baptist Theological Seminary is the 9th most popular school in the nation for students seeking a master's degree in sacred music.
 Roughly 2,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,240 per year, while in-state graduate students, on average, pay $6,750 per year.
-For the 2020-2021 academic year, 4 master's degrees were handed out to sacred music majors at NOBTS.
-About 50% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,840 per year, while in-state graduate students, on average, pay $7,182 per year.
+During the most recent year for which we have data, 4 people received their master's degree in sacred music from NOBTS.

 #10